Location: Off Winton-Jundah Road, Winton, QLD

 Impressive flat-topped plateaus and residual sandstone ranges provide a scenic backdrop to vast grassland plains and river flats, river red gums and rocky scarp.

-The park is important to Traditional Owners, the Koa people, and also contains reminders of the area’s pastoral history.
+The park is of cultural importance to the Koa people, the Traditional Owners of the area, and also contains reminders of the area’s pastoral history.
 At the original homestead complex, learn about the early days of station life and the park’s plants and animals.
-Camp at Bough Shed Hole beside Surprise Creek, and enjoy spotting prolific birdlife.
+Camp at Bough Shed Waterhole beside Surprise Creek, and enjoy spotting prolific birdlife.
 Camping fees apply.